-- The risks of the catheter are essentially those of a central line.
+- 1. The risks of the catheter are essentially those of a central line.
 The catheter should not be used in patients for whom central line placement is not indicated. - 2.
 Bleeding diathesis. - 3.
 Active sepsis. - 4.
 Infection or active bleeding at the site of catheter insertion. - 5.
-Patients with no vascular access, or a vascular system that will not accommodate a catheter. - Patients for whom the required temperature monitoring cannot be established. - Hypothermia is contraindicated in patients who have hematological diseases that will be made worse with hypothermia (e.g., any disease that produces cryoglobulinemia, any hemoglobinopathy in which hemolytic anemia can be precipitated by cold including Sickle Cell Disease or Thalassemia). - 8.
+Patients with no vascular access, or a vascular system that will not accommodate a catheter, including patients with vena cava filters or other implanted impediments to passage of the catheter. - 6.
+Patients for whom the required temperature monitoring cannot be established. - 7.
+Hypothermia is contraindicated in patients who have hematological diseases that will be made worse with hypothermia (e.g., any disease that produces cryoglobulinemia, any hemoglobinopathy in which hemolytic anemia can be precipitated by cold including Sickle Cell Disease or Thalassemia). - 8.
 Not intended for pediatric or neonatal use.